raphlcx/blog/content/posts/for-developer-getting-started-on-ga4-and-gtm.md

   1. Add required code snippets to your website.

   1. You have just installed GTM on your site, and you should see analytics data flowing into your Google Analytics dashboard whenever your site receives traffic.

+Note: You might also want to add a conditional check on your website so that it includes GTM only when it is in production environment.
+It prevents your local development machine from sending analytical data to GA4 every time you open up your developmental website.
+Alternatively, you could also include GTM in all environments, and define internal traffic rules and data filters on GA4, but as a developer, a conditional check would be much more straightforward.